16 Indoor Team Building Activities

 • Average Duration: from 1 to 3 hours.

-• Materials Needed: materials vary depending on the carnival games you decide to play.
+• Materials Needed: materials vary depending on the carnival indoor team games you decide to play.

 • How to Play: select a set of carnival games that can be played indoors and follow the classic rules of these games.
 Usually, you should set a time limit to properly determine winners and runners-up.